|UPDATED: May 21, 2023

 boxcars from the Santa Fe Railway, known as "immigrant cars," load all

-of their possessions, and then meet the boxcar several days later on a
+of their possessions, and then meet the boxcar later on a

 siding in Lanfair Valley.
 Newly arrived migrants staked and recorded

-receiving title to the land.
-When that happened, the process of gaining
+receiving a full title to the land.
+When that happened, the process of

 ||The Mojave Desert Lava Tubes are

 off of Aiken Cinder Mine Road 3 miles north of the Mojave Road.
-Within
+After

-molten lava.
-A stout steel ladder takes hikers down into the tubes
+The ladder takes hikers down into the tubes, which can be explored.

-where a few skylights above light things up.
-Bring a flashlight if you
+There are a few small skylights above which light things up a little,

 MojaveRd2East Page 16.
 GPS: 35.216348,-115.751417